katholiek-onderwijs-vlaanderen/sri/README.md

 *Regular* resources SHOULD be exposed on a URL that uses a plural form for it's *type* section. (i.e. `/schools/{guid}` and not `/school/{guid}`)

-When defining the resources in an SRI API, a designer should also consider security constraints.
-Security MUST be applied per URL, so the API MUST split resources along security boundaries.
+Security MUST be applied per URL, so the server MUST split resources along security boundaries.
 For example a person’s public information is a separate resources from his private information.

-Clients are advised to strive to use the [“Hypermedia as the Engine of Application State”][hateoas] principle as much as possible.

 Clients can safely store *permalinks*.
 The server MUST, in other words, support these URLs over a long period of time.